 Should you decide to use an online ESA service, make sure that you are connected with an LMHP licensed in the State of Nevada.ESA Doctors, est. 2015

 Where You Can Go With Your ESA

-A common misconception is that ESAs are allowed wherever an owner goes.
-Although many establishments are very accommodating to ESAs, by law they are not required to host any emotional support animal.
+A common misconception is that ESAs are allowed wherever their owner goes.
+Although many public establishments are very accommodating to ESAs, they are not required by law to allow for ESAs.